IdreesInc/Mutable/README.md

 ## Features

-- Control what you see (and what you don't) across multiple social media sites at once!
+- Control what you see (and what you don't) across the entire web!
-- Create keyword mute lists that work across Twitter/X, Facebook, Mastodon, Reddit, and Bluesky
+- Create keyword mute lists that work across all social media sites, including Twitter/X, Facebook, Mastodon, Reddit, Threads, and Bluesky
 - Choose between blurring out posts, blurring with a preview, or hiding them altogether
 - You can even replace posts with cute images of kittens, puppies, or hedgehogs for that additional serotonin!